cultureandempire/cultureandempire.github.io/cande.md

 Listen to the cry of a crazy crowd speaking about a social minority or otherwise perceived alien threat: "They are parasites and we must eradicate them all!"
 Here's a stupid crowd: "Ooh, burning police cars!
 That's fun.
 Let's also smash some windows!"
 To get a grip on what can seem like utter chaos, we need to see such patterns as inherently rational ones that tipped into dysfunction for various reasons.
 There is method in madness.
 When we see the method, we are better equipped to deal with the madness.

-In 2011, Anders Behring Breivik calmly tried to start a civil war in Europe by murdering what he called "category B and C traitors" in a series of sequential shootings and bombings in Oslo, Norway.
+In 2011, Anders Breivik calmly tried to start a civil war in Europe by murdering what he called "category B and C traitors" in a series of sequential shootings and bombings in Oslo, Norway.
 His 1,518-page manifesto is the brain dump of an intelligent, educated, highly conscious, and utterly insane individual.
 It is not political any more than it is religious.
 He compiles a world of mostly mythological or false material, taking only that which confirms his biases and insecurities, turns that into a painfully detailed rationalization and plan, and then uses that to commit acts of pure horror.

 Breivik's internal fractures turn into catastrophic mental failure as he reaches adulthood.
-Instead of getting help, he finds his life's cause in the politics of hate that are sweeping Europe, and in cult-like far-right groups.
+Instead of getting help, he finds his life's cause in the politics of hate that are sweeping Europe, in cult-like far-right groups, and in shadowy paramilitary networks.
 Immigration often provokes resentment, and politicians can play on that.
 We hope that everyone understands it's a game.
 Most do, except minds like Breivik, who use the "Islamic threat" as a mental life jacket.
 The more he can blame Marxists, feminists, and Muslims, the more he can frame his mental fracture as enlightenment, and his isolationist and psychopathic tendencies as a warrior spirit.

 So while politicians play with fire, Breivik's very mental survival depends on his burning down the house.
 The more time and money he invests in his delusion, the more it becomes his reality.
 And then his reality collides with ours, children die, and he sits calmly in prison waiting for his time at the microphone.